bigchaindb/js-bigchaindb-driver/docs/source/usage.rst

 one day, she meets Bob, who is interested in acquiring her bicycle.
 The timing is good for Alice as she had been wanting to get a new bicycle.

-To transfer the bicycle (asset) to Bob, Alice must consume the transaction in which the Bicycle asset was created.
+To transfer the bicycle (asset) to Bob, Alice must consume the transaction's output in which the Bicycle asset was created.

 Alice could retrieve the transaction:

 .. code-block:: js

-	driver.Connection.getTransaction(txCreateAliceSimpleSigned.id)
+	conn.getTransaction(txCreateAliceSimpleSigned.id)

 First, let's prepare the transaction to be transferred.